5T33Z0/OC-Little-Translated/Content/05_Laptop-specific_Patches/BDPROCHOT/README.md

  	*   **Original Binary:** `000101000000000000011011`
 	*   **Modified Binary:** `000101000000000000011010` (notice the last digit changed)

 * Next, you must convert this modified binary string into a **hexadecimal** value, as the `write` command requires hex.
 You can use Hackintool or the Calculator app (View > Programmer) to do so.
-In this example, the original value `0x14001B` becommes `0x14001A` after flipping the first bit by subtracting one from the original value.
+In this example, the original value `0x14001B` becomes `0x14001A` after flipping the first bit by subtracting one from the original value.

 ### 3. Disable BDPROCHOT Manually